 Field trip 4: Experience the Emerald in our Harbour — Matiu / Somes Island

-Leaders: Gemma Wright (Department of Conservation Kaitiaki Ranger) and one other
+Leaders: Gemma Wright (Department of Conservation Kaitiaki Ranger) and Jon Terry (Jon Terry Ecology and Wellington Botanical Society).

 Location: Matiu / Somes Island